vmware-tanzu/tanzu-framework/providers/tests/clustergen/README.md

 These changes can be:

-1. Updates to the cluster generation logic in tkg (these should be uncommon)
+1. Updates to the cluster generation logic in pkg/v1/tkg (these should be uncommon)
 1. Provider template additions/changes

 ### Dealing with cluster creation code and template changes